zephyrxvxx7/KubeZephyr-Frontend/README.md

 ## What for

-This project is KubeZephyr frontend based on vue.js.
+This project is the KubeZephyr frontend based on vue.js.

-It can operate kubernetes resources through backend to operate kubernetes API resources.
+It can operate Kubernetes resources through the backend to operate Kubernetes API resources.

-This project generated from [anncwb/vben-admin-thin-next](https://github.com/anncwb/vue-vben-admin).
+This project is generated from the [anncwb/vben-admin-thin-next](https://github.com/anncwb/vue-vben-admin).

 ## Preinstallation